Nebraska Instructional Materials Collaborative

 Developed for Nebraska educators, this rubric will help guide the process in determining if social studies instructional materials can be considered high quality.

-The vision for the Nebraska OER is to provide statewide OER awareness, resources, support, and training.
-This is a statewide collaboration between the Nebraska Department of Education, Educational Service Units, school districts and educators with the goal to curate and create quality open educational resources that are aligned to Nebraska curriculum.
+Nebraska OER Commonsis a statewide collaboration between the Nebraska Department of Education, Educational Service Units, school districts and educators with the goal to curate and create quality open educational resources that are aligned to Nebraska curriculum.

 The NDE World Language Advisory Board developed HQIM materials based on the 2019 Nebraska World Language Standards to support curriculum development or improvement to ensure instructional material quality.
 The Nebraska Department of Education has developed several helpful resources: